Snapchain/simple-rpc-test/README.md

 This is to help test the RPC URLs on the rollup instance machines

 Pre-requisites:
-- run `yarn` after cloning the repo
+1. run `yarn` after cloning the repo
-- run `yarn run build` to compile the contracts
+2. run `cp .env.example .env`
-- run `cp .env.example .env`
+3. modify `.env` to change the urls to use your own slug
-- modify `.env` to change the urls to use your own slug
+4. run `yarn run build` to compile the contracts

 How to use it: